Binaural (album): Critical reception

 Binaural received generally favorable reviews from music critics according to Metacritic, where it holds a 69 after 16 reviews.
 NME gave Binaural a nine out of 10.
 In the review, Binaural is called "a seething, furious album; a declamatory statement against cynicism and passivity and the simple injustices of everyday life" and that "even when the band slow the pace, the songs are coloured by a heartfelt intensity."
-AllMusic staff writer Stephen Thomas Erlewine gave the album four out of five stars, saying, "The songs are sharper, the production is layered, and the performances are as compassionate as ever, resulting in their finest album since Vitalogy."
+AllMusic staff writer Stephen Thomas Erlewine said, "The songs are sharper, the production is layered, and the performances are as compassionate as ever, resulting in their finest album since Vitalogy."
 Time reviewer Christopher John Farley noted that the album is "less impatient and rage filled than much of Pearl Jam's earlier work."
 Farley added that "Pearl Jam, rather quietly, is building a long-term career to rival the rock legends of the past."
 Jim Farber of Entertainment Weekly gave the album a B+, considering that the "weighty subjects [give] Pearl Jam's introspective lyrics and stone-faced rock a refreshing edge" and adding that "if PJ long ago lost the zeitgeist, at least they've kept a hold on their hearts."
 Critic Robert Christgau described the album as "Rock as inner struggle, eternally externalized."

 Spin gave the album seven out of 10 stars, writing that "Everything you want is still there—goofy experimentalism, guitar frenzy, Eddie's self-abusive wail.
 It's just more solid, more clear."
 Q gave the album three out of five stars, commenting that "Grunge may have died, but Pearl Jam it seems will never be slayed."
 Rolling Stone staff writer Jon Pareles gave the album three and a half out of five stars, feeling that the album "comes across as part of an extended conversation among the five band members...and fans loyal enough to check in for Pearl Jam's latest musings on love, death and social responsibility."
 The Guardian also gave the album three out of five stars, stating that Pearl Jam "are dignified, musicianly, sincere... and a teensy bit dull" and observing that "Vedder's affecting vocal angst drowns in a sea of pessimistic riffola."
 The review called Binaural "a warts-and-all album; it has grabbers, songs that sink in slowly and a few absolute duds."
 At the 2001 Grammy Awards, "Grievance" received a nomination for Best Hard Rock Performance.
 Regarding Binaural, Ament stated that "we look back and think we didn't put some of the best songs on it", adding that "I think there are some beautiful things that came out of it, but we're never going to remember that record as one of the greats."